elasticluster/elasticluster/docs/troubleshooting.rst

 To fix the issue on RHEL/CentOS computers, please install package ``gcc``::

-        yum install gcc # run this as root
+        yum install gcc glibc-devel # run this as root

 After installing the GCC packages, repeat the installation steps for ElastiCluster.